dneimke/BlazorGame/README.md

 This game is deployed here https://blazor-game.azurewebsites.net/

 A Blazor Server application that allows multiple players to play a game of snap across the internet.

-NOTE: this is WIP.
-Currently multiple players can join a session and deal cards but they cannot play the cards at this stage.
+This is not a robust game, it's just a simple demo while I learn more about Blazor.
+NOTE: Currently multiple players can join a session and deal cards but they cannot play the cards at this stage.

 A game is first created and given a PIN Code.